SaraFreda/Oxt_Avp_mapping/README.md

 Files of segmented cells and axons for each subject analyzed, saved as .RData files.

-The repository contains subfolders for each experiment type (e.g., retrograde or anterograde tracing) for each system (oxytocin or vasopressin).
-Each subject has a single folder of all analyzed files (.RData).
-Folders are named after the specimen number and contains either F or M string to specify whether the specimen is from "female" or "male" cohort, respectively.
+The repository contains a single .RData file for each experiment type (e.g., retrograde or anterograde tracing) and each system (oxytocin or vasopressin), specified by the filename.
+Each file contains a compiled dataframe of all subjects with segmented cells or detected axons for all coronal brain sections analyzed.

 # Data